deidelma/mdvupy/README.md

 - **Link Handling**: External links open in browser, local file links open in viewer

 ## Installation

-### Pre-built Binaries

-Download the latest release for your platform from the [Releases page](https://github.com/deidelma/mdvupy/releases).

 **macOS**: Download `mdvupy.app`, copy to `/Applications/`, then right-click any `.md` file → Get Info → Open with: mdvupy.app → Change All